ehlke-hepworth/time_series_visualizer/README.md

     ```http://localhost:8000/data/```

-5. To further test that the data has been successfully retrieved using FastAPI, run a unit test:
+5. To further test that the data has been successfully retrieved using FastAPI, run a unit test in your terminal:

     ```pytest fastapi_unittest.py```